 The School aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its pupils.

 We do this by:

-- Educating the whole child – spiritual, moral, cultural, mental and physical – making each feel special
+- Educating the whole child – spiritual, moral, cultural, mental and physically.

 - Nurturing self-respect, courtesy, good manners and a caring attitude towards other people, the local environment and the wider world.

-- Developing structures for lifelong learning in order to prepare pupils for the opportunities, responsibilities and experiences of life.
+- Developing structures for life, including democracy, the rule of law and individual liberty in order to prepare pupils for the opportunities, responsibilities and experiences of life.

 - Ensuring equality of access and of opportunity for all.